NathanZimmy/MEGR-2156-Lab/docs/Labs/L05/index.md

 <img width="536" height="290" alt="image" src="https://github.com/user-attachments/assets/e4f434b7-9e27-4969-b108-13b5f853a2b3" />

 I then drew two center lines on the top of the shape to find the center so I could put my hole extrude in the proper place.
 I sketched a rectangle to match the width and thickness of the hook end of part 1.
-I then realized if I made the hole the exact same measurements as the flexure, it would just slide smoothly in and out.
+I then realized if I made the hole the same measurements as the flexure, it would just slide smoothly in and out.
 So I made a slight tolerance change and shrunk one of the dimensions just a little so it would snap into place.

 ## Final Print
 <img width="959" height="495" alt="image" src="https://github.com/user-attachments/assets/a4511e78-3715-4ce5-934e-e77d2098d30e" />